Schepp/schepp.dev/posts/smooth-scrolling-and-page-search.md

   <source src="/img/smooth-scroll-page-search.mp4" type="video/mp4">
 </video>

-Having the browser scroll to every single result is very time consuming.
-So for the page search it would be desirable for the browser to make an exception and to deactivate smooth scrolling.
+Smooth scrolling is consequently applied to everything.
+Always.
+Even when cycling through the browser's page search results.
+So for the page search it would be desirable for the browser to make an exception to that rule and to deactivate smooth scrolling.

-Until then here is a trick how to solve the problem with a little nit of extra CSS and HTML.
+Until the browser vendors fix it, here is a trick how to solve the problem on your own with a little nit of extra CSS and HTML.

 ## The Solution

-First you need to modify your assignment of `scroll-behavior` by replacing `html` with `html:focus-within`:
+First you need to modify your assignment of `scroll-behavior` by modifying the aforementioned `html` selector into `html:focus-within`:

 ```css
 html:focus-within {